 Developing Your Sync Pairs

-There are several ways to increase the strength of your sync pairs, and with some effort, you can help any sync pair reach Lv.
-100. You'll get XP each time you clear a battle, but helping your sync pairs reach their initial level caps is just the start of their training.
+There are several ways to increase the strength of your sync pairs, and with some effort, you can help any sync pair reach their maximum strength.
+You'll get XP each time you clear a battle, but helping your sync pairs reach their initial level caps is just the start of their training.
 Other training opportunities come when you use items, most of which can be earned by completing battles.

 Once you earn your first badge from a PML Leader, you'll receive special area info that unlocks the ability to extend your sync pair's level cap.
 You'll need to invest some items each time you do this, and the items you need will vary a little depending on the role of the sync pair you're enhancing.
 It'll require progressively more and rarer items each time you unlock a particular sync pair's level cap.